justinmclean/ApacheWombat/README.md

 Edit the NOTICE file to include the project name (Apache Wombat) and year of copyright (currently 2016).

 Bootstrap is licensed under a permissive [MIT licence][3].
-This is listed at a Category A permissive license [compatible with the Apache 2.0 License][16].
+This is listed as a Category A permissive license [compatible with the Apache 2.0 License][16].

-Save the license text and [add a pointer][13] to this file to LICENSE.
+Save the permissive license text and [add a pointer][13] to this file to LICENSE.

 `curl https://raw.githubusercontent.com/twbs/bootstrap/v3.3.2/LICENSE > licenses/bootstrap.MIT`